 Recurrent neural networks are dynamical network structures which have the capabilities of processing and generating temporal information.
 To our knowledge the earliest neural network model that processed temporal information was that of McCulloch and Pitts [McCulloch43].
 Kleene [Kleene56] extended this work to show the equivalence of finite automata and McCulloch and Pitts' representation of nerve net activity.
-Minsky [Minsky67] showed that any hard-threshold neural network could represent a finite state automata and developed a method for actually constructing a neural network finite state automata.
+Minsky [Minsky67 showed that any hard-threshold neural network could represent a finite state automata and developed a method for actually constructing a neural network finite state automata.
 However, many different neural network models can be defined as recurrent; for example see [Grossberg82] and [Hopfield82].
-Our focus is on discrete-time recurrent neural networks that dynamically process temporal information and follows in the tradition of dynamically (nonautonomous) recurrent network models defined by [Elman90, Jordan86, Narendra90, Pollack91, Tsoi94].
-In particular this paper develops a new model, a neural network pushdown automaton (NNPDA), which is a hybrid system that couples a recurrent network to an external stack memory.
-More importantly, a NNPDA should be capable of learning and recognizing some class of context-free grammars.
+Our focus is on discrete-time recurrent neural networks that dynamically process temporal information and follows in the tradition of recurrent network models initially defined by [Jordan86] and more recently by [Elman90] and [Pollack91].
+In particular this paper develops a neural network pushdown automaton (NNPDA), a hybrid system that couples a recurrent network to an external stack memory.
+More importantly, a NNPDA should be capable of learning and recognizing some class of Context-free grammars.
 As such, this model is a significant extension of previous work where neural network finite state automata simulated and learned regular grammars.
 We explore the capabilities of such a model by inferring automata from sample strings - the problem of grammatical inference.
 It is important to note that our focus is only on that of inference, not of prediction or translation.
 We will be concerned with problem of inferring an unknown system model based on observing sample strings and not on predicting the next string element in a sequence.
-In some ways, our problem can be thought of as one of system identification [Ljung87].